whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/black_thursday.markdown)

 In this two week project I worked with Patrick Hardy.
-It was evaluated by ? with the following results:
+It was evaluated by Horace with the following results:

 * Functional Expectations:
 * Test-Driven Development: